oracle/truffleruby/doc/contributor/testing.md

 ### Docker tests

-The Docker tests using Docker as a virtualisation and software configuration tool to test installing and using TruffleRuby in different Linux distributions, installing from different sources, using different Ruby version managers, rebuilding images or not, and in other types of configuration.
+The Docker tests use Docker as a virtualisation and software configuration tool to test installing and using TruffleRuby in different Linux distributions, installing from different sources, using different Ruby version managers, rebuilding images or not, and in other types of configuration.